 Prior to her appointment to the federal bench, Judge Chapman served for eighteen years as an administrative law judge for the State of California.
 As such, she presided over thousands of administrative hearings, including public and private employment cases.
-Additionally, Judge Chapman has been a certified labor arbitrator and a lecturer on the UCLA School of Law faculty.
+Additionally, Judge Chapman has been a certified labor arbitrator.

 During the course of her judicial career, Judge Chapman has spent a considerable amount of time on a wide-range of employment matters, including, for example, breach of employment contract matters, wage and hour claims, sexual harassment, retaliation, racial and gender discrimination, ERISA, wrongful termination and labor disputes.